arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/12) Building Production-Ready RAG systems using LlamaIndex/4) Components of LlamaIndex/9)Embeddings.md

 1) look for domain specific embeddings like medical , retail, hightech

-2 )if we dont find go to the state-of-the-art embeddings.
+2) if we dont find go to the state-of-the-art embeddings.

 3) you can check the massive Text EmbeddingBenchMark(MTEB)